beginning of content

 5-minute read

-Your sinuses are air-filled spaces at the front of your skull, between your eyes and above your upper jaw, that are connected to the inside of your nose.
-Sinusitis is an infection of the mucous membrane that lines your sinuses.
-It causes symptoms of pain, a blocked nose, discharge, reduced sense of smell and the feeling of mucus at the back of your nose or throat.
+Sinusitis causes symptoms of pain, a blocked nose, discharge, reduced sense of smell and the feeling of mucus at the back of your nose or throat.

 The sinuses.

-The aim is to widen the passage between the sinus and your nose so that mucus no longer becomes trapped.
-This should prevent the sinusitis from coming back but your sense of smell may not improve.
+The aim is to widen the passage between the sinus and your nose so that mucus no longer becomes trapped and your healthcare team can give you medication to treat inflammation.

 Antibiotics may help to clear the infection.

-If your sinusitis is caused by an allergy, you may be able to prevent sinusitis by avoiding the ‘triggers’ of your allergy or by taking medication such as antihistamines or a nasal steroid spray.
+If your sinusitis is caused by an allergy, you may be able to prevent sinusitis by avoiding the ‘triggers’ of your allergy or by taking medication such as antihistamines, nasal steroid spray or a nasal wash.

 If you use a nasal steroid spray for a long time, you can reduce the size of polyps, which may mean that you do not need surgery.

-The operation is usually performed under a general anaesthetic but a local anaesthetic can be used.
-The operation usually takes 1 to 2 hours.
+The procedure is usually performed under a general anaesthetic but a local anaesthetic can be used.
+The procedure usually takes 1 to 2 hours.

 Endoscopic sinus surgery is performed through your nostrils and does not result in any facial scars or change to the outside shape of your nose.